stephabauva/recommendation-system-with-word2vec-and-streamlit/README.md

 # recommendation-system-with-word2vec-and-streamlit
 Download the database at https://www.kaggle.com/steph2019/customers-purchases-with-product-id

-step 1 - Install Streamlit (see https://streamlit.io/docs/index.html)

-step 2 - Clone this repository and add the database downloaded above
+step 1 - Clone this repository and add the database downloaded above

+step 2 - Navigate in the folder where you cloned the directory and enter
+'''pip3 install requirements.txt'''

 step 3 - Using your terminal, navigate to the directory containing the app.py file